typhonjs-fvtt/typhonjs-quest-log/CONTRIBUTING.md

 ## Contribution Etiquette
 Open Source projects function most efficiently when everyone communicates well with each other.
 Here are some suggested practices that will let everyone else work alongside you comfortably:

+### **Do you have questions about the source code or other Q&A discussion?**

+* **Please use and search** the [Discussions](https://github.com/typhonjs-fvtt/typhonjs-quest-log/discussions) page for non-issue based communication, Q&A, and help requests.

+* **Join the [TyphonJS Discord](https://discord.gg/mnbgN8f)** and direct questions to the appropriate channel (#typhonjs-quest-log).

+* Please **do not directly contact maintainers** with questions; if you have a question other people might as well, so discussions should take place in public forums where others can see and learn from it as well.

 ### **Did you find a bug?
 Do you want to suggest an enhancement?**

-* **Ensure your contribution is novel** by searching the [Issues](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log/issues) page.
+* **Ensure your contribution is novel** by searching the [Issues](https://github.com/typhonjs-fvtt/typhonjs-quest-log/issues) page.
 Be sure to look through both open and closed issues, especially for enhancement suggestions as rejected suggestions will be closed.

 * If applicable **use the appropriate issue templates** to automatically apply the relevant tag to the created issue.
 This allows issues to be quickly differentiated as bug reports, enhancement suggestions, or whatever else without a maintainer manually adding the tag to the issue.
 The bug report template will specify which information to add that will aid in reproducing the bug.